Looking to leave the rat race and live a quiet life?

 Hermits were religious individuals and contrary to popular belief, not all hermits completely shunned outside interaction.
 Some were preachers performing valuable services such as maintaining lighthouses and bridges.

-From the 7th to the 16th century, English hermits established a variety of hermitages to live a more simple way of life.
-Discover the six main types and their functions and choose your favourite:
+From the 7th to the 16th-century, English hermits established a variety of hermitages to live a simpler way of life.
+Discover the six main types and their functions and choose your favourite.

 1. Embrace Your Inner Self: Solitary Hermitages

 Solitary hermitages were the first to appear in Britain around 400-700 AD and were home to Holy Men who lived on the boundaries of human settlements.

 Originally living in temporary shelters, such as caves, ruins, islands or marshes, by the 7th-century, the basic requirements for solitary hermitages were an oratory or chapel with a single cell and a well.

 2. Reconnect with Nature: Cave Hermitages

 Cave hermitages were adapted from natural features by excavating hillsides or cutting into limestone and cliff faces.
 Renowned cave hermit locations are at Guy’s Cliffe, Warwick, and Robert’s Cave, Knaresborough.

 First appearing around the 7th century, these remote settlements were an early form of communal monasticism, consisting of men living together, each with an individual cell.